hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 export ANSPRIVOPT=" -e @/home/wodadmin/wod-private/ansible/group_vars/all.yml -e @/home/wodadmin/wod-private/ansible/group_vars/staging"
 ```

-`r﻿andom.sh` ﻿exports the randomly generated password.
+`r﻿andom.sh` ﻿Exports the randomly generated password.

-`f﻿unctions.sh` is a library of shell functions used by many scripts among which `procmail-action.sh`.
-We will see the details shortly below.
+`f﻿unctions.sh` Is a library of shell functions used by many scripts, among which can be found `procmail-action.sh`.
+Details are shown below.

-4- `procmail-action.sh` c﻿alls the necessary functions and scripts to perform the  **CREATE** operation.
+4- `procmail-action.sh` Calls the necessary functions and scripts to perform the **CREATE** operation.

-5- `get_session_token()` This function retrieves the necessary token to make api call to the api-db server.
+5- `get_session_token()` This function retrieves the necessary token to make an API call to the api-db server.

 6- `get_workshop_name()`  This function extracts the workshop name from the mail body.
-In Body: One will find the workshop name: for example, **WKSHP-API101**
+In the body, one will find the workshop name.
+For example, **WKSHP-API101**

-7- `get_workshop_id()` Out of the workshop name, the function `get_workshop_id()` will get the workshop's id from the api-db server.
+7- `get_workshop_id()` From the workshop name, the function `get_workshop_id()` will get the workshop's ID from the api-db server.

-This id will be used later to get some of the workshop's specifics through additional api calls to the api-db server.
+This ID will be used later to get some of the workshop's specifics through additional API calls to the api-db server.

-* D﻿oes the workshop require to use the student password as a variable?
+* Does the workshop require the use of the student password as a variable?
-* Does the workshop require ldap authentication?
+* Does the workshop require LDAP authentication?
 * D﻿oes the workshop require a compiled script?

-8- `teststdid()` this function checks the student id provided by procmail API is valid: This function exits when the student id is not in the correct range.
-For each workshop, a dedicated student range is allocated.
+8- `teststdid()` This function checks the student ID provided by procmail API is valid: For each workshop, a dedicated student range is allocated.
+This function exits when the student ID is not in the correct range.

-9- `generate_randompwd()` This function creates a random password for a user, it is used both for local and ldap users' passwords.
+9- `generate_randompwd()` This function creates a random password for a user, it is used both for local and LDAP users' passwords.
 If the workshop requires an LDAP authentication (`get_ldap_status()` functions will return this information) then another function is used to update the LDAP server with the password for the given student (`update_ldap_passwd()`)

 The generated password will be sent back to the api-db server so that the frontend server can then send an email to allow participant to connect to his workshop.